Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Introduction

 \section{Introduction}

 The idea of making automated recommendations to \emph{groups of users} instead of targeting the preferences of \emph{individuals} has been around for at least twenty-five years.
-In an early work from 1998, McCarthy and Anagnost~\cite{McCarthy1998MusicFX}, proposed MusicFX, a ``group preference arbitration'' system, which allowed members of a fitness center to influence the music that is played in this shared environment.
-In that system, fitness center members could enter their genre preferences and MusicFX then selected appropriate radio stations to play depending on the preferences of the currently present crowd.
+In an early work from 1998, McCarthy and Anagnost~\cite{McCarthy1998MusicFX}, proposed MusicFX, a ``group preference arbitration'' system, which allows members of a fitness center to influence the music that is played in this shared environment.
+In that system, fitness center members could enter their genre preferences, and MusicFX then selects appropriate radio stations to play, i.e., depending on the preferences of the currently present crowd.
 PolyLens is another early example of a \emph{group recommender system} (GRS)~\cite{OConnor2001PolyLens}, which was deployed as an extension to the MovieLens recommender system in the year 2000.
-With PolyLens, MovieLens users could create new groups by inviting other members.
-In a second step, individually expressed preferences of group members were aggregated by PolyLens to make recommendations to the group.
+With PolyLens, MovieLens users can create new groups by inviting other members.
+In a second step, individually expressed preferences of group members are aggregated by PolyLens to make recommendations to the group.

 A shared aspect of these two early systems is that they have been deployed in real-world environments, one in a physical space, the other in the online sphere.
 In both cases, survey studies after several weeks of deployment indicated that the respective systems were well appreciated by the users.
 In addition, in both works, various relevant questions beyond the quality perception of the recommendations are discussed, e.g., regarding how users interact with the system, how they express preferences, how groups are formed, how users think about privacy aspects, or how the user experience should be designed.
 Furthermore, in the case of MusicFX, questions of fairness and diversity were addressed as well, for instance, to avoid monotony that arises from focusing on the least common denominator regarding musical tastes or to avoid ``starvation'' of minority tastes.